bryhlee/bryhlee.github.io/index.md

 ## Biography
 Hi all - welcome to my personal website.
 My name is Bryson Lee, and I'm a software engineer in studio production technology for Animation, Cinematics, VFX, and Video Games.
-I'm also an amateur composer and pianist, my favorite philosopher is Nietzsche, and I'm an avid [vexillologist](https://en.wikipedia.org/wiki/Vexillology).
+I am also an amateur composer and pianist, my favorite philosopher is Nietzsche, and I am an avid [vexillologist](https://en.wikipedia.org/wiki/Vexillology).
 Currently, I am a senior at Santa Clara University pursuing a B.S. in Computer Science and Engineering with an emphasis in Software Engineering and Computer Graphics Systems.

 During the summer of 2017, I worked as a Pipeline Engineering Intern at [Industrial Light and Magic](http://www.ilm.com/) on their global pipeline team.
 During my time there, I collaborated with [Walt Disney Animation Studios](https://www.disneyanimation.com/) and [Pixar Animation](https://www.pixar.com/) to develop new rendering queuing systems, rebuild global studio tools, and improve core elements of ILM's media creation pipeline.
 I also worked together with motion capture TDs and VFX supervisors to support new and advanced forms of assets in our distributed artist workflow.

-Prior to ILM, I worked at Disney Interactive as a Software Engineering Intern where I built and helped draft a new architecture for their asset management tools, and spearheaded several initiatives to revamp their creative content pipeline.
+Prior to ILM, I worked at Disney Interactive as a Software Engineering Intern where I created multiple technologies to support their growing asset management infastructure, and spearheaded several initiatives to revamp their creative content pipeline.

-I am also long-time contributer to the computer graphics and SIGGRAPH community; I am the founder and current President of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.
+In my free time, I contribute to the computer graphics and SIGGRAPH community: I am the founder and current President of Santa Clara University's SIGGRAPH Student Chapter, a chartered [ACM chapter](https://www.siggraph.org/connect/student-chapters) that runs educational workshops for topics in computer graphics and interactive media.

 ## Areas of Expertise
 <div class="resume-entry row">
   <div class="col-md-6 col-sm-12">
     <img class="resume-icon" src="/assets/img/pipe.png">
-    <p class="resume-icon-subtitle"><b>Pipeline Engineering and Studio Technology</b></p>
-    <p>In addition to collaborating with Walt Disney Animation Studios in implementing core studio technology into ILM's workflows, I have deep familiarity with <i>Shotgun</i>, <i>RV</i>, and other show tracking tools used commonly throughout VFX, animation, and cinematic pipelines.</p>
+    <p class="resume-icon-subtitle">Pipeline Technical Direction</p>
+    <p>At ILM, I worked extensively with Maya and Nuke, creating scripts to help improve artist workflows, including artist submission and review systems.
+I also have experience wiring up new workflows for motion capture work and wrangling new pipelines for show-specific workflows.</p>
   </div>
   <div class="col-md-6 col-sm-12">
     <img class="resume-icon" src="/assets/img/asset.png">
-    <p class="resume-icon-subtitle"><b>Rendering and Asset Management</b></p>
+    <p class="resume-icon-subtitle">Rendering and Asset Management</p>
-    <p>Along with leveraging and building a new layer on top of Walt Disney Animation Studio's <i>CODA</i> render farm system, I created several core backend technologies to improve asset transfer, syncing, and tracking across multiple global studios and within local departments at both ILM and Disney.</p>
+    <p>Along with leveraging and helping design a new layer on top of Walt Disney Animation Studio's <i>CODA</i> render farm system, I created several core backend technologies to improve asset transfer, syncing, and tracking across both global studios and local departments at ILM and Disney.</p>
   </div>
   <div class="col-md-6 col-sm-12">
     <img class="resume-icon" src="/assets/img/cinematics.png">
-    <p class="resume-icon-subtitle"><b>Backend Cinematics TD</b></p>
-    <p>At ILM, I worked extensively with Maya and Nuke, creating scripts to help improve artist workflows.
-Many of the projects that you will find on my projects page use these technologies.
-I also have experience  wiring up new workflows for mocap work as part of Lucasfilm's Advanced Development Group (ADG).</p>
+    <p class="resume-icon-subtitle">Studio Technology</p>
+    <p>In addition to collaborating with Walt Disney Animation Studios in implementing several technologies into ILM's  workflows, I have deep familiarity with many artist tools used throughout VFX, animation, and cinematic pipelines.</p>
   </div>
   <div class="col-md-6 col-sm-12">
     <img class="resume-icon" src="/assets/img/tools.png">
-    <p class="resume-icon-subtitle"><b>Tools Development</b></p>
+    <p class="resume-icon-subtitle">Tools Development</p>
     <p>As a tool developer, I create software and systems to solve the technical challenges faced by artists across multiple departments.
-At both ILM and Disney Interactive, I implemented several new tools and feature sets for artist submission and review.</p>
+This includes creating plugins for existing software, leveraging frameworks over existing tools, and creating internal applications for artist use in creative content production.</p>
   </div>
 </div>

 ## Resume

-### Education
 <div class="resume-entry">
+  <p class="resume-entry-title">Education</p>
   <div class="resume-container">
     <div class="resume-header-container">
       <img class="hidden-xs-down" src="/assets/img/scu_square.png">